clockwinder/RainwaveDiscordBot/README.md

 1. Navigate to the Discord application page here: [https://discord.com/developers/applications](https://discord.com/developers/applications)
 2. Click the "New Application" button:
-3. Enter application name (this name is not the bots display name, that's adjustable in settings), then accept the contitions and click "Create".
+3. Enter application name (this name is not the bots display name, that's adjustable in the config file), then accept the conditions and click "Create".
 I suggest `Rain.Wave`.
 4. You'll be taken to the "General Information" tab for your application, here you can add an "APP ICON" and save.
 I suggest the [Rain.Wave logo](https://github.com/clockwinder/RainwaveDiscordBot/blob/main/app/data/logo.png).
 5. Navigate to the "Installation" tab and set the "Install Link" dropdown to "None" and save.
 6. Navigate to the "Bot" tab.